 Colic is excessive crying in a baby with no obvious cause.
-During these episodes, it is very hard to console the baby.
+During these episodes, it is hard to console the baby.
 This intense crying occurs regularly over at least a few weeks.
-It is more common during the night.
+It is more common at night.

 Colic can start as early as 2 weeks of age.
 It is the worst at 6 weeks.
 Colic often disappears by age 5 months.

 The exact cause of colic is not known.